GreenmaskIO/greenmask/README.md

   throughout the software lifecycle.
 Schema diff helps to avoid data leakage when schema changed.
 * **[Partitioned tables transformation inheritance](https://greenmask.io/latest/configuration/?h=partition#dump-section)**
-  — Define transformation configurations once and apply them to all partitions within partitioned tables (using `apply_for_inherited` parameter), simplifying the obfuscation process.
+  — Define transformation configurations once and apply them to all partitions within partitioned tables (using `apply_for_inherited` parameter), simplifying the anonymization process.
 * **Stateless** - Greenmask operates as a logical dump and does not impact your existing database schema.
 * **Cross-platform** - Can be easily built and executed on any platform, thanks to its Go-based architecture, which eliminates platform dependencies.